 Not necessarily.
 Tummy tucks do involve the surgeon cutting into the skin.
 However, depending on the kind of tummy tuck, the scarring can be easily hidden under bathing suits or clothing by having a discussion with your surgeon about incision placement.

 The scars are permanent, but will fade over time.
 If you look after the scars and keep your skin moisturized and protected, they will become less noticeable.
 Your surgeon will be able to give you an idea of the extent of the scarring, as it differs from person to person.

 Can I Still Get Pregnant After a Tummy Tuck?

 Yes.
-A tummy tuck procedure will in no way affect your ability to get pregnant and have a healthy birth.
+A tummy tuck procedure will in no way affect your ability to get pregnant after gastric bypass and have a healthy birth.

 However, it is recommended that the surgery be performed after giving birth to prevent major bodily changes, possibly reversing the results achieved by the surgery.

 Did you find our blog helpful?
 Then consider checking:

 - Gastric Bypass And Kidney Stones

 - Gastric Bypass And Anemia